 - a.
-During Firewise Board meetings, Village Volunteer Firefighters meetings, committee meetings, - b.
-Firewise Education Day, - c.
-4th or July parade, - d.
-During a community slash pickup or chipping day, - e.
+During Firewise Board meetings, Village Volunteer Firefighters meetings, committee meetings,

+- b.
+Firewise Education Day,

+- c.
+4th or July parade,

+- d.
+During a community slash pickup,

+- e.
 During a tour of existing homes that have already created defensible space.

-In addition to these efforts, the Firewise Board will be updating the Fire Risk Assessments for each property (Objective #4).
-The results will be shared with all property owners to inform them of their risk of forest fire and the opportunities and resources for creating defensible space around their property.
+In addition to these efforts, the Firewise Board will be updating the Fire Risk Assessments for each property.
+The results will be shared with all property owners to inform them of their risk of wildfire and the opportunities and resources for creating defensible space around their property.